-Two staff members form the University of Winchester have helped organise a mini film festival to showcase the best of Iranian cinema.
+Two staff members from the University of Winchester have helped organise a mini film festival to showcase the best of Iranian cinema.

 Whispers from Iran, which takes place at the Persian Cultural Centre in Southampton on 30 November, has been put together by Paul Carter, a Senior Lecturer in the School of Media and Film, and Ian Roberts, Programme Administrator in the School of Health and Care Professions.